AkuCyberSec/WordPress-Plugin-WP-All-Import-up-to-3.6.7-Remote-Code-Execution-RCE-Authenticated/README.md

 WPSCAN Page: https://wpscan.com/vulnerability/578093db-a025-4148-8c4b-ec2df31743f7

+### UPDATE November 06 2022
+While testing, I've noticed that I was uploading a bad XML file and that's the reason why the file did not show up in the "Managed Imports page"

+Anyway, this approach of disabling the secure mode is a bit more "stealth" as the upload doesn't show up in the admin page.
+If you want to see the upload on the admin page, it takes more steps.

 ## ANY PROBLEM WITH THE EXPLOIT?
 In order for the exploit to work please consider the following:
 1. check the target_url and the admin credentials